Article from IdahoBusinessReview.com. By Shanon Fisher

 “Organic search is the single largest marketing channel,” said Kevin Veon, executive vice president.
 “Ninety percent of people won’t click on an ad – they’ll just go to the organic ranking.
 That represents 40% to 50% of revenue capture for all businesses today.”

-VELOX also develops Google ads, Facebook ads, paid search, paid social, referral and media placements.
+VELOX focuses primarily on beauty and skincare digital marketing but also works with CBD, fashion, B2B, and a multitude of other brands.
+They also develop Google ads, Facebook ads, paid search, paid social, referral and media placements.

 Coming Back to Boise